-- Kiyanovskiy Residence consists of four adjacent plots of land, totaling 0,55 Ha earmarked for a residential development, overlooking the scenic Dnipro River, St. Michael's Spires and historic Podil neighborhood. - Tsymlyanskiy Residence is a 0,36 Ha plot of land located in the historic Podil District of Kiev and is destined for the development of a residential complex.
+- Kiyanovskiy Residence consists of four adjacent plots of land, totaling 0,55 Ha earmarked for a residential development, overlooking the scenic Dnipro River, St. Michael's Spires and historic Podil neighborhood.
+The Company recently secured for the leashold part of the property a 10-year extension. - Tsymlyanskiy Residence is a 0,36 Ha plot of land located in the historic Podil District of Kiev and is destined for the development of a residential complex.
 As of November 2021, the Group had submitted properly the official request to the City of Kiev to extend the lease of Tsymlyanskiy Residence property for another 5 years, since the Group has first extension rights over any other interested party.
 The first step in the process whereby the presiding committee of the municipality, before the final approval by the City Council, did not place as many other cases had accumulated which had time priority over Group's case.
-During the period between December 15th 2021 and January 20th of 2022, the committee did not convene at all as is usual during holiday and vacation times.
+During the period between 15 December 2021 and 20 January 2022, the committee did not convene at all as is usual during holiday and vacation times.
 Once the holiday season was over, the main focus of the committee and the City Council unfortunately were on issues not related to property lease extensions, but rather more pressing matters for the interests and operational stability of the City of Kiev.
 From there on, all decisions have been put on hold due to the Russian insurgence of Ukraine.
 We remain confident that we will be awarded the lease extension once the war status permits. - Rozny Lane is a 42 Ha land plot located in Kiev Oblast, destined for the development of a residential complex.
-It has been registered under the Group pursuant to a legal decision in 2015. - GreenLake land is a 40.360 sqm plot and is adjacent to the GreenLake part of the Company's residential portfolio, which is classified under Investments in Associates (Note 21).
-It is situated in the northern part of Bucharest on the bank of Grivita Lake in Bucharest.
-SPDI used to own ∼44% of these plots, having effectively management control.
-The land was sold during 2022.
+It has been registered under the Group pursuant to a legal decision in 2015. - GreenLake land is a 40.360 sqm plot in GreenLake and which sold during 2022.